sasidharan403/Experiment-no-7-DC-Motor-Speed-Control-Using-Arduino/README.md

 ### RESULTS AND DISCUSSION
-To control the speed and the direction of a DC motor using L293D driver ic( H- bridge)
+To control the speed and the direction of a DC motor using L293D driver ic( H- bridge) is completed